Perspective | In an avalanche of words, there’s no sign of regret from Trump

 The case to the American people watching from home was not so much legal as it was emotional.
 “I hope this trial reminds Americans how personal democracy is,” said Rep. Jamie B. Raskin (D-Md.), the lead impeachment manager.

 The breaching of the U.S. Capitol on Jan.
 6 still resonates as a dire moment for the country.
 Democracy was on a precipice and was miraculously pulled back from the edge by heroism, determination and sheer luck.
 The impeachment managers wanted the American people to sit with that reality for a bit.
 And so their opening statement was accompanied by a graphic video that showed the manner in which the Capitol riot unfolded.
 Excerpts from Trump’s speech earlier on that day on the Ellipse, as well as his tweets, served as time stamps and guide posts.
 The video was not to remind the senators of what happened, because surely the chaotic and terrifying day is embedded in their memory.
 It was really aimed at the public.
-It was meant to tug on every heartstring, to elicit every fear, to horrify the public.
+It was meant to tug on every heart string, to elicit every fear, to horrify the public.

 The video refused to let citizens forget what happened and challenged them to reckon with that day instead of burying it in history, instead of letting it become another grotesquerie that further darkens the American story.